opea-project/docs/community/CONTRIBUTING.md

   - `README.md`: at minimum it should include: microservice description, build and start microservice commands and curl command with expected output.

 4. Now you have created all the required files, and validated your service.
-Last step is to modify the `README.md` at the component level `GenAIComps/comp/[microservice type]` to list your new component.
+Last step is to modify the `README.md` at the component level `GenAIComps/comps/[microservice type]` to list your new component.
 Now you are ready to file your PR!.
 In the upcoming release maintainers will push the Docker Image to the Docker Hub.

-5. After your component has been merged you are likely interested to build an application with it, and perhaps contributing it also to OPEA! so please continue to the "Contribute a GenAIExample" guide
+5. After your component has been merged you are likely interested to build an application with it, and perhaps contributing it also to OPEA! so please continue to the [Contribute a GenAI Example](#contribute-a-genai-example) guide.

 ### Contribute a GenAI Example